mguenther/quarkus-workshop-mitigation-strategies/README.md

-# Reactive Quarkus Workshop - Dead Letter Queue - Lab
+# Reactive Quarkus Workshop - Mitigation Strategies - Lab

-This repository includes the lab assignment on implementing a dead letter queue mitigation strategy for use with the SmallRye Apache Kafka Connector.
+This repository includes the lab assignment on implementing mitigation strategies for use with the SmallRye Apache Kafka Connector.

 ## Getting started